 Weakness of the muscles below the knees can cause the toes to catch when walking or the foot to drop increasing an affected individual’s tendency to fall.
 Affected individuals may also have trouble walking up stairs and or rising from a sitting position.

 Difficulty swallowing (dysphagia) due to weakness of throat muscles may occur in individuals with sIBM.
 Dysphagia can potentially cause choking episodes.
-Facial muscle weakness occurs in some cases as well.
+Facial muscle weakness occurs in some patients as well.

 Muscle cramping, pain (myalgia) or tenderness do not usually occur, but has been reported.
 Although sIBM progresses slowly, it can eventually cause significant disability and many affected individuals eventually require an assistive device such as a cane, walker or wheelchair.

 Numerous factors support that sIBM is an autoimmune disorder, especially the presence of certain inflammatory white blood cells in the muscle tissue of affected individuals.
 Autoimmune disorders occur when the body’s immune system mistakenly attacks healthy tissue.
 The inflammatory findings associated with sIBM led to it to be classified as an autoimmune inflammatory muscle disease along with other prominent inflammatory muscle diseases such as dermatomyositis and polymyositis.
-However, sIBM does not respond to conventional therapies normally used to treat autoimmune disorders suggesting that other factors play a critical role in the development of sIBM.
+The identification of an autoantigen (NT5C1A) has confirmed IBM’s status as an autoimmune disease.
+However, sIBM has not responded to some of the conventional therapies normally used to treat autoimmune disorders suggesting that other factors play a critical role in the development of sIBM.
+A recent association of IBM with T-cell large granular lymphocytic leukemia suggests that the autoimmune process in IBM is extremely difficult to treat.

-In addition to the inflammatory process, researchers have determined that some muscle tissue of individuals with sIBM shows degenerative changes, especially muscle tissue that is not affected by the inflammatory process discussed above.
-Specifically, the muscle tissue of affected individuals contains numerous sub-cellular compartments called vacuoles.
+In addition to the inflammatory process, researchers have determined that some muscle tissue of individuals with sIBM shows degenerative changes.
+Specifically, the muscle tissue of affected individuals sometimes contains sub-cellular compartments called vacuoles.
 These compartments have been reported to contain abnormal clumps of many different proteins.
 These clumps, often called “inclusion bodies”, give the disorder its name.
 This significant degenerative component has led some researchers to argue that sIBM is primarily a degenerative muscle disorder and not an inflammatory one.

 It is unknown what triggers or underlies the inflammatory or degenerative changes that characterize sIBM.
 A viral infection may precede the development of sIBM in some cases.
 In such cases, an abnormal immune system response against a virus may contribute to the development of sIBM.